near/sdk-docs/docs/intro.md

 ## Create a new project

 The best way to create a new NEAR app connected with a frontend is through [create-near-app](https://github.com/near/create-near-app).
 When initializing the project, be sure to include the `--contract=rust` flag to use the Rust SDK.
+Add `--frontend=react` to use react.
+Default is vanilla HTML.

 ```bash
 npx create-near-app --contract=rust my-project